Indulge in the Festive Flavors of Highclere Castle at Christmas

 At the end of Boxing Day’s shooting lunch, port wine is enjoyed with cheese and quince.
 This will warm a weary gun for the afternoon’s final shooting drive.
 It’s a gin’s sendup of the Toddy with the port giving a foundation upon which high the gin and honey play.
 Nothing is better after rigorous activity in the cold than a cuppa, and true to American bombast, a double brew provides a lift to the senses and adds a pleasant note of tannic bitterness.

 Scant spoon Honey Syrup (Lady Carnarvon calls it Runny Honey.
 I love it!)

-5 ounces double brewed Black tea, piping hot.
+5 oz. double brewed Black tea, piping hot.

-Add all ingredients to handled teacup.
+Add all ingredients to a handled teacup.
 Garnish with a blackberry and lemon slice.

-I present these cocktails to remind us that during this season, we are blessed with these special flavors and tastes that transport the soul by way of the palate.
+I present these cocktails to remind us that during this season, we are blessed with these unique flavors and tastes that transport the soul through the palate.
 Each page solidifies the grace and welcoming spirit of Lady Carnarvon and the castle at Christmas.

-Though we may not be spending Christmas at Highclere, we are most fortunate to experience Highclere at Christmas, wherever we may be.
+Though we may not be spending Christmas at Highclere Castle, we are most fortunate to experience Highclere Castle at Christmas, wherever we may be.